 Hear first about new events, news and publications.

 The pandemic put a stop to our flagship annual conferences.
-But we are looking to restart these next March.
+But we are looking to restart these later this year.
 To help us gauge the demand for this, you can now register your interest.
-If there is sufficient interest then we plan to open up for early bird bookings in December 2021
+If there is sufficient interest then we plan to schedule our conference in the Autumn.

 We need urgent action to address Britain’s household debt crisis.
 Even before the Covid‑19 pandemic 7.2 million people (fourteen percent of the population) were heavily burdened by debt.

 In October 2019, we were commissioned by The Commonwealth to review international approaches to deal with rising household debt.
 This led to a discussion paper which we presented to Commonwealth Central Bankers at the IMF/World Bank event in Washington DC.

 The pandemic's impacts have been extremely unequal.
 And there are implications for the way we should assess credit risk.
 In a briefing paper for the University of Birmingham's Centre on Household Assets and Savings Management ('CHASM'), we call for credit scoring systems to incorporate social justice considerations.

 In 2012 we undertook a study tour to Japan and investigated the impact of their measures to cap the cost of credit and prevent irresponsible lending.
 Our report highlights the positive effects of these measures, and drew out the implications for the UK.